1bench, modern MySQL GUI client

 Does MySQL have a GUI?

-What is the best MySQL GUI client?
+What is the best MySQL GUI for Mac, Windows, or Linux?

 Ready to manage MySQL visually?